jscheinhorn/luke-sail/README.md

 ---

 ## 📅 Itinerary (UPDATED)
+Any day is a good day to lounge on the boat or the beach, but we have some additional itinerary suggestions and planned events below.
 #### Sunday May 25th
 <ul>
   <li>Arrive in Kingstown, St Vincent</li>
   <li>Estimated boat access available after 5pm at Blue Lagoon Marina</li>
   <li>Gather groceries from Paradise Foods provisioning</li>
   <li>Settle into the boats</li>
-  <li>Have dinner at the Loft Restaurant in the Blue Lagoon Marina</li>
+  <li> 🍽️ Have dinner at the Loft Restaurant in the Blue Lagoon Marina.
+Reservation at 7pm.</li>
   <li>Sleep on the boats in the marina</li>
 </ul>